ezraroi/Human-AI-Collab/section-3-foundational-theoretical-integration.md

 Thus, alpha-function is the *core metabolic engine* of psychological transformation.
 ## 3.3 The [ZPD](zpd.md) in the Third Intelligence System
 Vygotsky’s **Zone of Proximal Development (ZPD)** corresponds directly to the **\|D–C\| gap**—the optimal window of tension between [Difficulty (D)](d-difficulty.md) and Capacity (C) in which transformation can occur.
-In classical development, the **More Knowledgeable Other ([MKO](mko-more-knowledgeable-other.md))** temporarily performs cognitive work the learner cannot yet perform, even functioning at times as a substitute alpha-function.
+In classical development, the **More Knowledgeable Other ([MKO](mko-more-knowledgeable-other.md))** temporarily performs cognitive work the learner cannot yet perform, even functioning at times as a temporary scaffold for meaning-making when the learner cannot yet process experience independently.
 However, the architecture of the **[Third Intelligence](third-intelligence.md)** is fundamentally different:
 - Adult users already possess an alpha-function.
 - The system is not a substitute processor.